samcharactergithub/SamuelCharacterCV-Resume-/README.md

 > *2015 - 2019*
 >
 > **Medicare Sales** --->
-> Strategize and implement new sales plans for 100+ clients over 4 years.
+> Strategize and implement new sales plans for 100+ clients over 4 years.,
-> Hire, train and supervise new sales associates, often 5+ new hires at a time.
+> Hire, train and supervise new sales associates, often 5+ new hires at a time.,
-> Report directly to regional sales director to manage a sales portfolio of over 300 national and international clients.
+> Report directly to regional sales director to manage a sales portfolio of over 300 national and international clients.,
-> Received the Medicare Sales Representative of the Year, selected from a list of 50 candidates.
+> Received the Medicare Sales Representative of the Year, selected from a list of 50 candidates.,